SeattleSolvers23511/SolversFTC-2022-23/README.md

   - This file uses `RUN_USING_ENCODERS` and `ZeroPowerBehavior.BRAKE`.

   - Added control for the claw:
-	- Left Bumper opens claw
+	- Left Bumper opens claw, Right Bumper closes claw
-    	- Right Bumper opens claw

   - Added control for the viper slides (`motorLeftViperSlide` & `motorRightViperSlide`):